 An historic note – the author of this text and its tune, Georg Neumark, wrote this text after a series of difficult personal trials.
 On his way to University, he was robbed of almost all his possessions.
 He then struggled with unemployment and poverty.
 However, the Lord looked out for him and sent friends into his life to help him find a job and livelihood.
 He wrote these words about this hymn:

 Which good fortune coming suddenly, and as if fallen from heaven, greatly rejoiced me, and on that very day I composed to the honour of my beloved Lord the here and there well-known hymn “Wer nur den lieben Gott lasst walten”; and had certainly cause enough to thank the Divine compassion for such unlooked for grace shown to me.

-Each week Katie Moss, Messiah’s Organist and Director of Hand Bells, provides us with a short devotion and closer look at a hymn we’ll sing at the Traditions Worship at 8:45 am.
+Each week Dr. Katie Moss, Organist and Director of Handbells, provides us with a short devotion and closer look at a hymn we’ll sing at the Traditions Worship at 8:45 am.

-Worship Online: Live stream of our Traditions service at 8:45 am and Journey contemporary worship service at 10:30 am every Sunday morning.
+Worship Online: Live stream of our Traditions service at 8:45 am and Journey contemporary worship service at 10 am CT every Sunday morning.
 Prior Sunday broadcasts are available on demand all week at your convenience.